HashNuke/wordpress-deploy/README.md

 # Install python dependencies
 pipenv install

-# Start a python virtual environment
+# 👇👇👇 Start a python virtual environment
 pipenv shell

+# 👆👆👆 Ensure to run the above command.
+# Else your terminal will not find the "ansible-playbook" command.
 ```

 ## Deploy a site